+Are you receiving any payments (other than for travel costs) or honoraria for speaking publicly on the subject of the IPCC work in which you are engaged?
+Yes No

+Yes

+No

+Yes No

+Is there any other aspect of your background or present circumstances not addressed above that you consider might be perceived as affecting your objectivity or independence?

+Yes No

+REMINDER

+"Yes" responses do not necessarily affect or prevent your participation in IPCC activities.
+Answering "Yes" to a question on this form does not necessarily mean that a conflict is present or that you will be unable to perform your designated function/role in the IPCC.
+If in doubt about whether an interest should be disclosed, individuals are encouraged to disclose that information.

+DECLARATION

-Are you receiving any payments (other than for travel costs) or honoraria for the subject of the IPCC work in which you are engaged? speaking Yes publicly on No Details: Is there any other aspect of your background or present circumstances not ac you consider might be perceived as affecting your objectivity or independence? ddressed Yes Details: res No REMINDER "Yes" responses do not necessarily affect or prevent your participation in IPCC "Yes" to a question on this form does not necessarily mean that a conflict is prebe unable to perform your designated function/role in the IPCC.
-If in doubt about should be disclosed, individuals are encouraged to disclose that information. esent or t hat you will DECLARATION I hereby declare that the information in and accompanying this disclosure is to the best of my knowledge and belief.
-I declare that I have disclosed all asso disclosure under the IPCC Conflict of Interest Policy; and that, except as declare that any of the associations present a conflict of interest. ciations required for Should there be any change to the above information and declaration, I will promote Secretariat and complete a new declaration of interest form that describes includes any change that occurs before or during my work with the IPCC and to my engagement up to finalization or publication of results, or completion of the angle. the char hrough th anges.
-This ne period of I understand that information about my interests will be held by the IPCC for a after the end of the assessment cycle during which I contributed, after which th destroyed.
-Subject to requirement to notify the existence of a conflict of interparagraph 6 of the Implementation Procedures, I understand that these forms confidential and will be reviewed in accordance with the COI Implementation Procedures. e informa rest to of s will be ation will be thers under considered I hereby declare that I will comply with the IPCC COI Policy and the Implementa tion Proc edures.
+I hereby declare that the information in and accompanying this disclosure is true and complete to the best of my knowledge and belief.
+I declare that I have disclosed all associations required for disclosure under the IPCC Conflict of Interest Policy; and that, except as declared, I do not consider that any of the associations present a conflict of interest.

+Should there be any change to the above information and declaration, I will promptly notify the IPCC Secretariat and complete a new declaration of interest form that describes the changes.
+This includes any change that occurs before or during my work with the IPCC and through the period of my engagement up to finalization or publication of results, or completion of the activity concerned.

+I understand that information about my interests will be held by the IPCC for a period of five years after the end of the assessment cycle during which I contributed, after which the information will be destroyed.
+Subject to requirement to notify the existence of a conflict of interest to others under paragraph 6 of the Implementation Procedures, I understand that these forms will be considered confidential and will be reviewed in accordance with the COI Implementation Procedures.

+I hereby declare that I will comply with the IPCC COI Policy and the Implementation Procedures.

 Name: